rajnandan1/Sankhya/README.md

 ![Made with Love in India](https://madewithlove.org.in/badge.svg)

-Sankhya quickly shows the Indian word for a selected number.
+Sankhya is a browser extension that quickly shows the Indian word for a selected number.

 ## Features